gprMax/gprMax/user_libs/antenna_patterns/docs/README.rst

 **Attribution/cite**: Warren, C., Giannopoulos, A. (2016).
 Characterisation of a Ground Penetrating Radar Antenna in Lossless Homogeneous and Lossy Heterogeneous Environments. *Signal Processing* (http://dx.doi.org/10.1016/j.sigpro.2016.04.010)

-The package features contains modules to help calculate, process, and visualise field patterns from simulations that contain models of antennas.
+The package contains scripts to help calculate, process, and visualise field patterns from simulations that contain models of antennas.

 .. warning::